By Vera Visevic, Partner

 While an entity is in breach of either or both of the special conditions, its ordinary and statutory income will not be exempt from income tax.

 In some circumstances, an entity may take subsequent action to correct:

-a. a breach of a substantive requirement in an entity’s governing rules; or
+- a breach of a substantive requirement in an entity’s governing rules; or

-b. the application of part of its income or assets to a purpose other than the purpose for which it is established (‘misapplication’).
+- the application of part of its income or assets to a purpose other than the purpose for which it is established (‘misapplication’).